 Israel with Kids

-Fortunately, it's easy to keep the kids busy in Israel.
+Your choices for keeping the kids busy in Israel are both abundant and varied.
 Let them expend energy exploring Crusader castles or caves in nature reserves.
 For fun on the water, try rafting on the Jordan River—and there are the beaches, of course.
-Check the Friday papers' entertainment guides (they have a children's section) for up-to-date information.
+Check the Friday papers' entertainment guides (they have a children's section) or websites for up-to-date information on special activities.

-Restaurants are often happy to accommodate those seeking supersimple fare, like pasta, or chicken schnitzel and fries.
+Restaurants are often happy to accommodate those seeking simple fare like pasta or chicken schnitzel and fries.
 Fast food is easily accessible and doesn't have to be junk.
 Falafel or shawarma, kebabs, and cheese- or potato-filled pastries called bourekas are very common, and pizza parlors abound.

 Walking is a lively and easy activity to do anywhere.
 Top in Jerusalem is the Old Testament–period City of David, south of the Old City.
 It’s a maze of rock-hewn corridors, ending with a 30-minute wade in the spring water of Hezekiah’s Tunnel.
 (There’s a dry exit, too.)
-The Ramparts Walk offers views of the Old City’s residential quarters as well as of new Jerusalem outside the walls.
+The Ramparts Walk on part of the city walls offers views of the Old City’s residential quarters as well as of new Jerusalem outside the walls.
 Smaller kids can do part of it (with strict adult supervision).

 A dirty word among kids?
 Maybe so, but the following museums might change some minds.

-TEL AVIV.
-The Eretz Israel Museum has a series of pavilions on its campus, each with a different theme: pottery, coins, glass, folklore, anthropology, and more.
+The Eretz Israel Museum in Tel Aviv has a series of pavilions on its campus, each with a different theme: pottery, coins, glass, folklore, anthropology, and more.
 It also has a planetarium—complete with moon rocks.
+Nearby is the engaging Museum of the Jewish People, which tells the story of Jewish life outside Israel over the centuries.

-HAIFA.
-The National Museum of Science and Technology (Technoda), the Railway Museum, and the National Maritime Museum are all geared to young and curious minds––of any age!
+Haifa’s National Museum of Science, Technology, and Space (MadaTech) and the National Maritime Museum are geared to young and curious minds—of any age.

-THE NEGEV.
 The Israel Air Force Museum, at the Hatzerim Air Force base (west of Beersheva), houses a huge collection of IAF airplanes and helicopters—from World War II Spitfires and Mustangs to contemporary F-16s and Cobras.
 Each exhibit has a story to tell.
-There is no English website, but guided tours in English can be arranged (08/990–6888 firstname.lastname@example.org).
+Guided tours in English can be arranged.
 This could be a stop on the way to or from Eilat, or a doable day trip from Jerusalem or Tel Aviv.

 At One with the Animals

-In addition to the wonderful Tisch Family Zoological Gardens in Jerusalem, with its emphasis on fauna that feature in the Bible or that are native to Israel, the Ramat Gan Safari (www.safari.co.il), near Tel Aviv, and the small but delightful Haifa Educational Zoo, offer numerous options for time out with animals.
+In addition to the wonderful Tisch Family Zoological Gardens in Jerusalem, with its emphasis on fauna that feature in the Bible or are native to Israel, the small but delightful Haifa Zoo offers numerous options for time out with animals.

-In the high Negev desert, near Mitzpe Ramon, and as far as you can get from their native Andes mountains, gentle alpacas wait for you to hand-feed them.
+In the high Negev Desert, near Mitzpe Ramon, about as far as you can get from their native Andes mountains, gentle alpacas wait for you to hand-feed them.
 At the Alpaca Farm you can learn as well about the whole process of raising them and spinning their marvelously soft wool.

 You're never too far from a beach in Israel—but check for a lifeguard.
 This is a given at city beaches, but not at those off the beaten track.

-Considering it's such a tiny country, the range of different beach experiences is amazing, from the Mediterranean to the Red Sea, to the Sea of Galilee and even the supersalty Dead Sea, where you can float but not swim.
+For such a tiny country, the range of different beach experiences is amazing, from the Mediterranean to the Red Sea to the freshwater Sea of Galilee.
+Tel Aviv is right on the Mediterranean and has an enjoyable promenade and plenty of public beaches.

 And More . . .

-The whole family will enjoy getting their hands dirty at the three-hour Dig for a Day (www.archesem.com)—a chance to dig, sift, and examine artifacts.
+The whole family enjoys getting their hands dirty at the three-hour Dig for a Day (www.archesem.com)—a chance to dig, sift, and examine artifacts.